-In the picture to the right is an example of the tree command output that shows all the local and subdirectories (e.g. the "big" directory in the cdn directory).
-When looking at this overview, the C: drive is considered the current directory and root directory because there is nothing beneath it and you can't go back any further.
-If you are using an operating system with multiple user accounts the directory may also be referred to as a home directory.
+Pictured is an example of output from the Windows/DOS tree command.
+It shows all the local and subdirectories (e.g., the "big" directory in the "cdn" directory).
+Looking at this overview, the current directory is the root directory of the C: drive.
+It's called the "root" directory because there is nothing beneath it, and the other directories "branch" from it.
+If you uses an operating system with multiple user accounts, the directory may also be called a home directory.

 Below is an example of what a directory path would look like in MS-DOS.

 Below is an example of what a directory path may look like in a Linux or Unix variant.

-In the above example, the current directory is bin, and it is a subdirectory of the usr directory.
+In the above example, the current directory is bin, a subdirectory of the usr directory.
 The beginning forward slash is the root directory.